Andrey-Zelenskiy/samosa/README.md

 - Convert between operator symbols and matrix representations (currently in `symmetry_utils`);

-### Symmetry utils

-Currently, the module consists of separate functions.
-It may be useful to define a `group` class, which would reduce the number of operations required to perform symmetry analysis.
-The `group` class is defined as a set of group generators in a chosen representation.
-Some useful features involve:

-- Given a point, define an orbit and a stabilizer chain;
-- From an orbit/stabilizer chain, define a permutation representation for group generators;
-- Given a permutation group, identify the generators;

 ### Particle utils

 The structure of an anisotropic particle is fully determined by the type of